Schweizer & McLeod: Hunter Biden Helped China Acquire ‘Strategically Sensitive Assets’

 In his extensive report last February on China’s “whole-of-state” strategy for global dominance, Florida Senator Marco Rubio also noted the communist regime’s reliance on “intellectual property acquisitions” to achieve its ambitions.

 “China is becoming a significant shareholder in U.S. industries, and is selectively targeting those with strategic implications,” Matt Stoller and Lucas Kunce wrote in The American Conservative last June.
-Their extensive analysis exposes the extend to which China has co-opted Wall Street against the interests of the United States’ economy and long-term security.
+Their analysis exposes the extend to which China has co-opted Wall Street against the longterm interests of the American economy and national security.
 For example, they write:

 Jennifer M. Harris, an expert in global markets with experience at the U.S. State Department and the U.S. National Intelligence Council, researched a recent explosion of Chinese strategic investment in American technology companies.
 She found that China has systematically targeted U.S. greenfield investments, “technology goods (especially semiconductors), R&D networks, and advanced manufacturing.”